camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 Install an existing application
 ===============================

-On this page we explain the procedure to build an application from only the current application code.
+On this page, we explain the procedure to build an application from only the current application code.

 If you want to use an existing database, you should ignore all the commands concerning the database.